Bob Dole: Presidential politics

 Dole ran unsuccessfully for vice president on a ticket headed by President Gerald Ford in 1976.
 Incumbent Vice President Nelson Rockefeller had announced the previous November his retirement from politics, opting against a run for a full term as vice president, and Dole was chosen as Ford's running mate.
-Dole was known for his sarcastic one-liner comments, often directed against himself, and during the vice presidential debate replied to Walter Mondale concerning the issues of Watergate and the Nixon pardon, "It is an appropriate topic, I guess, but it's not a very good issue any more than the war in Vietnam would be or World War II or World War I or the war in Korea—all Democrat wars, all in this century.
+Dole was known for his sarcastic one-liner comments, often directed against himself, and during the vice presidential debate replied to U.S. Senate member Walter Mondale from Minnesota concerning the issues of Watergate scandal and the Pardon of Richard Nixon, "It is an appropriate topic, I guess, but it's not a very good issue any more than the war in Vietnam would be or World War II or World War I or the war in Korea—all Democrat wars, all in this century.
 I figured up the other day, if we added up the killed and wounded in Democrat wars in this century, it would be about 1.6 million Americans, enough to fill the city of Detroit."
+Many voters felt that Dole's criticism was unfairly harsh, and that his dispassionate delivery made him seem cold.
+Years later, Dole would remark that he regretted the comment, believing that it had hurt the Republican ticket.

 Dole ran for the 1980 Republican presidential nomination, eventually won by Ronald Reagan.
 Despite Dole's national exposure from the '76 campaign, he finished behind Reagan, George H. W. Bush, and four others in Iowa and New Hampshire, receiving only 2.5% and 0.4% of votes cast in those contests, respectively.
 Dole ceased campaigning after the New Hampshire results and announced his formal withdrawal from the race on March 15, instead being re-elected to his third term as Senator that year.

 Dole made another attempt for the Republican presidential nomination in 1988, formally announcing his candidacy in his hometown of Russell, Kansas, on November 9, 1987.
 At the ceremony, Dole was presented by the VFW with a cigar box, similar to the one he had used to collect donations for his war-related medical expenses, containing more than $7,000 in campaign donations.
 Dole started out strongly by defeating Vice President George H. W. Bush in the Iowa caucus—Bush finished third, behind television evangelist Pat Robertson.

 Bush defeated Dole in the New Hampshire primary a week later.
 After the returns had come in on the night of that primary, Dole appeared to lose his temper in a television interview with Tom Brokaw, saying Bush should "stop lying about my record", in response to a Bush commercial which accused Dole of "straddling" on taxes.

-Despite a key endorsement by Senator Strom Thurmond, Dole was defeated by Bush again in South Carolina in early March.
+Despite a key endorsement by U.S. Senate member Strom Thurmond, Dole was defeated by Bush again in South Carolina in early March.
 Several days later, every southern state voted for Bush in a Super Tuesday sweep.
 This was followed by another loss in Illinois, which persuaded Dole to withdraw from the race.